Skip to content

 v = coil voltage [12 to 230 V]

-color = LED color [red, green, blue, orange, white]
+color = light color [red, green, blue, orange, white]

 circuit breaker + DDR library _circuit breakers